Crescent Loom is a game about creating life. Knit bones, stitch muscles, and weave neurons into a biologically-realistic simple creature.

 Hi!
-My name is Wick.
-I’m a neuroscientist from Portland, OR, and I study the neural circuits that move bodies.
-I believe that in order to eventually understand the impossibly complicated system that is the human brain, we need to start by first mastering their most basic components.
+My name is Wick Perry.
+I’m a neuroscience researcher from Portland, OR, and I study the neural circuits that move bodies.
+I believe that in order to eventually understand the impossibly complicated system that is the human brain, we need to start by first mastering its most basic components.

 How do bodies move?